Associate Dean, Faculty

 CredentialsB.Admin.
 (Regina), M.I.R.
 (Queen's).
 Ph.D.
 (M.I.T.)

-Brenda A. Lautsch is an Associate Professor of Management and Organization Studies in the Beedie School of Business at Simon Fraser University.
+Brenda A. Lautsch is the Beedie Professor of Management and Organization Studies and Associate Dean, Faculty at SFU Beedie.
 She received her doctorate in Industrial Relations and Human Resource Management from the M.I.T.
 Sloan School of Management, and holds a Masters in Industrial Relations from Queen's University.
-Dr. Lautsch is an accomplished and experienced instructor, among the top ten percent of faculty on the Beedie Teaching Honour Roll.
-She teaches and conducts research on negotiation and alternative dispute resolution, new work arrangements, work-life balance, qualitative research methods, and the effect of flexible work on work and life outcomes.
-Dr. Lautsch's recent book that helps individuals understand how to manage work-life challenges and flexibility is CEO of Me: Creating a Life that Works in the Flexible Job Age (Kossek and Lautsch, 2008 Wharton School Publishing).
-Her research has also appeared in leading journals including California Management Review, the Journal of Vocational Behavior, Human Relations and Industrial and Labour Relations Review.
+Her current research examines work-life relationships, how flexibility can be implemented to enhance work-life equality and inclusion, and how work and leisure can be more meaningful.
+Dr. Lautsch's book that helps individuals understand how to manage work-life challenges and flexibility is CEO of Me: Creating a Life that Works in the Flexible Job Age (Kossek and Lautsch, 2008 Wharton School Publishing).
+Her research has also appeared in numerous leading journals including Academy of Management Annals, Journal of Management, Industrial Relations and Industrial and Labour Relations Review.

-Work and employment relations, non-standard, contingent and flexible work arrangements, work-family relationships, and qualitative research methodology.
+Work and employment relations, non-standard, contingent and flexible work arrangements, work-life relationships and inclusion, and qualitative research methodology.

 articles and reports